-- Deluxe - for a truly decadent version of Sautéed Shrimp and Scallops, add chucks of lobster.
+- Deluxe - for a truly decadent version of Sautéed Shrimp and Scallops, add chunks of lobster.

-A good sauté pan is the best choice for preparing this Sautéed Shrimp and Scallops recipe.
-Confident cooks can use a stainless steel sauce pan, but a good quality non-stick pan with a heavy bottom works for even novice cooks.
-I love my non-stick Misen pans, but use what you have! (non-affiliate link.
-I just love these pans.)
+A good sauté pan is the only thing you need and the best choice for preparing the dish.
+Confident cooks can use a stainless steel saucepan, but a good quality non-stick pan with a heavy bottom works for even novice cooks.

-Serving suggestion: I am a bit obsessed with shallow bowls at then moment.
+Serving suggestion: I am a bit obsessed with shallow serving bowls at the moment.
 Serving this dish in shallow bowls allows you to get seafood and rice in every bite.
 Plus, it just looks better and contains the broth better than a plate.

 This dish is best when served piping hot, right off the stove.
 I have warmed leftovers for lunch the following day, and while still good, it is not quite as good.
 The seafood gets a bit overcooked.

 This dish does not stand up well to freezing.

 Fresh shrimp and scallops work best in this recipe.
 Like many of you, fresh seafood can be challenging to find where I live, so I often use frozen.
 If you are buying previously frozen seafood from behind the case, ask when it was defrosted.
 They should be able to tell you.
 It is often better to buy a bag of frozen seafood and thaw it when you need it.